phlippos/obsisidian-vault/Obsidian Vault/machine learning/K Nearest Neighbor.md

 # Choosing the Right k Value in k-NN

-The selection of k (number of neighbors) is one of the most important hyperparameters in k-NN and significantly affects performance.
-Here's a comprehensive guide to choosing an appropriate k value:
+<mark style="background: #FFB86CA6;">The selection of k (number of neighbors) is one of the most important hyperparameters in k-NN and significantly affects performance.
+Here's a comprehensive guide to choosing an appropriate k value</mark>:

 ## Key Considerations for Selecting k